Ahlfors-regular conformal dimension and energies of graph maps: Energies of graph maps

 If $n_\phi$ is constant on edges of~$G^q$---automatic if $\phi$ minimizes energy in its homotopy class---the formula for the energy is concretely given by

-\begin{definition} A weighted multi-curve $c\co C \to G$ on a graph $G$ is \emph{reduced} if the restriction to each strand is either constant, or has arbitrarily small perturbations that are locally injective. \end{definition} Thus the images of the strands of a reduced multi-curve have no backtracking.
+\begin{definition} A weighted multi-curve $\gamma\co C \to G$ on a graph $G$ is \emph{reduced} if the restriction to each strand is either constant, or has arbitrarily small perturbations that are locally injective. \end{definition} Thus the images of the strands of a reduced multi-curve have no backtracking.
 Reduced curves $\phi$ minimize $E^1_q$ in their homotopy class \cite[Proposition 3.8 and Lemma 3.10]{Thurston19:Elastic}.

-We also define the \emph{$q$-extremal-length} of a homotopy class of maps $\phi\co W \to G^q$ by
+We also define the \emph{$q$-extremal-length} of a homotopy class of maps $\phi\co W^1 \to G^q$ by

-The terminology is justified: as mentioned in \cite[\S5.2]{Thurston16:RubberBands}, the minimizer of extremal length over a suitable homotopy class of maps exists and is realized by a map with nice properties, and the minimum value, when formulated as an extremal problem, mimics the usual definition of extremal length.
+To justify the terminology, note that as explained in \cite[\S5.2]{Thurston16:RubberBands}, the minimizer of extremal length over a suitable homotopy class of maps exists and is realized by a map with nice properties, and the minimum value, when formulated as an extremal problem, mimics the usual definition of extremal length.
 See also \S\ref{sec:comb-mod-graph} below.